ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 -------------------

-As you know, `Quicksort <https://en.wikipedia.org/wiki/Quicksort>`_ is one of the best sorting algorithms, which is used in practice.
+As you know, `Quicksort <https://en.wikipedia.org/wiki/Quicksort>`_ is one of the best sorting algorithms used in practice.
 Let us start from implementing a simple sequential version of Quicksort and making sure that it works correctly.
 To do so, please, check and, when requested, modify the following classes/objects/traits in the project:

 * ``Sorting`` - a generic interface for in-place array sorting algorithms.
 The type of ``sort(...)`` method is ``Unit``, indicating